Team-Point-Nemo/FrontEnd/README.md

 ## How to Get Started

-Getting the backend repository is not required.
+Getting the Backend repository is not required.
 To run this app, you'll only need to follow the next steps:

 Clone repository
 ```bash